Proposed Floodplain Insurance Study and Maps Moving Forward in the FEMA Adoption Process

-To view the preliminary FIRMs and FIS during the 90-day appeal period, visit the FEMA Map Service Center.
+To view the preliminary FIRMs and FIS, visit the FEMA Map Service Center.
 To research any Colorado property’s location on the CWCB floodplain map, visit the Colorado Hazard Mapping & Risk MAP Portal and select “Flood Hazard” to enter an address and generate a report.
 Maps and information are also available in Public Works at Town Hall.
-Following the appeal period, each community will be informed that their floodplain maps become effective in six months.

 For more information, residents of Estes Park may contact the Floodplain Administrator at 970-577-3740 or floodplainmgmt@estes.org; residents of unincorporated Larimer County may call 970-498-5732 or email Eng-Floodplain@larimer.org.